ultralytics/ultralytics/docs/en/yolov5/tutorials/transfer_learning_with_frozen_layers.md

 python train.py --freeze 10
 ```

+To make BatchNorm statistics (mean and variance) in those frozen layers unchanged, you can also set `--freeze_bn True`.

 ## Freeze All Layers

 To freeze the full model except for the final output convolution layers in Detect(), we set freeze list to contain all modules with 'model.0.' - 'model.23.' in their names: